stratum/fabric-tna/CONTRIBUTING.md

 ### General Information

-This project follows [Google's Engineering Practices](https://google.github.io/eng-practices/review/developer/), and [unit test rules](stratum/docs/testing.md).
-Use these documents as a guide when submitting code.
+This project follows [Google's Engineering Practices](https://google.github.io/eng-practices/review/developer/).
+Use this document as a guide when submitting code and opening PRs.

 Some additional points: